GEORGE C. ZOLEY

 CHAIRMAN & CEO, GEO GROUP, BOCA RATON

-Zoley is a Greek immigrant who holds bachelor’s and master’s degrees from Florida Atlantic University and a doctorate in public administration from Nova Southeastern University.
+A Greek immigrant, Zoley holds bachelor’s and master’s degrees in public administration from Florida Atlantic University and a doctorate in public administration from Nova Southeastern University.
 He has served as a member of the board of trustees of Florida Atlantic University and was the recipient of the Ellis Island Medal of Honor in 2002.